-3.3.c.
-Proper descent with rational coefficients I: Galois excision.
-From now on, we assume that any scheme in \mathscr{S} is quasi-excellent51 (in fact, we shall only use the fact that the normalization of a quasi-excellent schemes gives rise to a finite surjective morphism, so that, in fact, universally japanese schemes would be enough).
-We fix a scheme S in \mathscr{S} , and we shall work with S-schemes in \mathscr{S} (assuming these form an essentially small category).
-3.3.12.
-The h-topology (resp. the qfh-topology) is the Grothendieck topology on the category of schemes associated to the pretopology whose coverings are the universal topological epimorphisms (resp. the quasi-finite universal topological epimorphisms).
-This topology has been introduced and studied by Voevodsky in [Voe96].
+3.3.c Proper descent with rational coefficients I: Galois excision From now on, we assume that any scheme in $\mathscr{S}$ is quasi-excellent (in fact, we shall only use the fact that the normalization of a quasi-excellent schemes gives rise to a finite surjective morphism, so that, in fact, universally japanese schemes would be enough).
+We fix a scheme S in $\mathscr{S}$ , and we shall work with S-schemes in $\mathscr{S}$ (assuming these form an essentially small category).
+3.3.12 The h-topology (resp. the qfh-topology) is the Grothendieck topology on the category of schemes associated to the pretopology whose coverings are the universal topological epimorphisms (resp. the quasi-finite universal topological epimorphisms).
+This topology has been introduced and studied by Voevodsky in [Voe96]. &lt;sup>59 See 4.1.1 below for a reminder on quasi-excellent schemes.

 The h-topology is finer than the cdh-topology and, of course, finer than the qfh-topology.
 The qfh-topology is in turn finer than the étale topology.
 An interesting feature of the h-topology (resp. of the qfh-topology) is that any proper (resp. finite) surjective map is an h-cover.
 In fact, the h-topology (resp. the qfh-topology) can be described as the topology generated by the Nisnevich coverings and by the proper (resp. finite) surjective maps; see Lemma 3.3.28 (resp.
 Lemma 3.3.27) below for a precise statement.
-3.3.13.
-Consider a morphism of schemes $f: Y \to X$.
-Consider the group of automorphisms $G = \operatorname{Aut}Y(X)$ of the X-scheme Y. Assuming X is connected, we say according to [SGA1, exp.
-V] that f is a Galois cover if it is finite étale (thus surjective) and G operates transitively and faithfully on any (or simply one) of the geometric fibers of Y/X. Then G is called the Galois group of Y/X.52 51See 4.1.1 below for a reminder on quasi-excellent schemes.

-$^{^{52}}$ The map f induces a one to one correspondence between the generic points of Y and that of X. For any generic point $y \in Y$, x = f(y), the residual extension κ_y/κ_x is a Galois extension with Galois group G. When X is not connected, we will still say that f is a Galois cover if it is so over any connected component of X. Then G will be called the Galois group of X. If $(X_i){i \in I}$ is the family connected components of X, then G is the product of the Galois groups G_i of $f \times_X X_i$ for each $i \in I$.
-The group G_i is equal to the Galois group of any residual extension over a generic point of X_i .
-The following definition is an extension of the definition 5.5 of [SV00b]:
+3.3.13 Consider a morphism of schemes $f : Y \longrightarrow X$ .
+Consider the group of automorphisms $G = Aut_Y(X)$ of the X-scheme Y. Assuming X is connected, we say according to [Groo3, exp.
+V] that f is a Galois cover if it is finite étale (thus surjective) and G operates transitively and faithfully on any (or simply one) of the geometric fibers of Y/X. Then G is called the Galois group of Y/X. When X is not connected, we will still say that f is a Galois cover if it is so over any connected component of X. Then G will be called the Galois group of X. If $(X_i){i \in I}$ is the family connected components of X, then G is the product of the Galois groups $G_i$ of $f \times_X X_i$ for each $i \in I$ .
+The group $G_i$ is equal to the Galois group of any residual extension over a generic point of $X_i$ .
+The following definition is an extension of the definition 5.5 of [SVoob]: